Supportive Care

 -

-- Support implementation and continued future funding of the 3Ps Frailty & Supportive Care projects by working with London ICS’ through a Community of Practice.
+- Support London ICS’ implementation, evaluation and continued future funding of the Renal 3Ps Frailty and Supportive Care projects

-- Promote and embed use of LKN patient information, e.g. booklets and posters.
+- Promote and embed use of LKN patient information booklets and posters

 - Integrate patients’ insights into our work by obtaining feedback from:

-1. Wider group of kidney patients to understand diverse views on supportive care.
+– Wider group of kidney patients to understand diverse views on supportive care

-2. Patients who are formally on the SC pathway and on dialysis.
+– Patients who are formally on the SC pathway and on dialysis

-3. Frail patients who have geriatrician input at an Advanced Kidney Care Clinic. - Develop guidelines for common symptom control in adults living with CKD stage 5 in the community.
+– Frail patients who have geriatrician input at an Advanced Kidney Care Clinic - Develop guidelines for common symptom control in adults living with CKD stage 5 in the community

-- Develop Dialysis Withdrawal Guidelines that enables consistent and supportive care across renal units in London for patients considering and enacting the withdrawal of dialysis.
+- Develop Dialysis Withdrawal Guidelines that enables consistent use of supportive care in all London’s renal units in London for those considering and enacting dialysis withdrawal

 Completed Work